Condri

 Track your symptoms over time and watch yourself improve.

 Important: Condri provides self-help tools based on evidence-based techniques, not medical advice.
 Always seek appropriate medical care when needed, and consider working with a therapist for comprehensive support.
+If you're in crisis, find immediate help here.

 The Evidence